CodezPoet/code_examples/README.md

 ### Symfony

 Example of MVC PHP OOP in Symfony framework.
-The example connects with Google Search API to look for fashion, and displays the result in HTML, using Twig templates.
+The example connects with Google Search API to look for fashion with custom parameters (e.g. store, color, type of fashion), and displays the result in HTML, using Twig templates.

 ### WordPress